Revelation Overview

 And the dragon stood on the sand of the seashore.

-A Plain reading in the context of the Book of Revelation doesn’t come to the conclusion that there is a real dragon in the story, but that the dragon is Satan, commonly referred to as such in Revelation.
+A Plain reading in the context of the Book of Revelation doesn’t come to the conclusion that there is a real dragon in the story, but that the dragon is Satan, referred to as such in Revelation 12.
 (Rev 12:3-4)

 Then I saw a beast coming up out of the sea

 The beast coming out of the sea gets authority and a throne.
 Again this is clear.
 Animals don’t get thrones.
-It describes his nature though.
+This isn’t Narnia.
+The name Beast does say something about his nature though.

 And the dragon gave him his power and his throne and great authority

-And the whole earth was amazed and followed after the beast; 4they worshiped the dragon because he gave his authority to the beast;
+And the whole earth was amazed and followed after the beast; they worshiped the dragon because he gave his authority to the beast;

 Then I saw another beast coming up out of the earth; and he had two horns like a lamb and he spoke as a dragon.
 12He exercises all the authority of the first beast in his presence.
 And he makes the earth and those who dwell in it to worship the first beast

-Wow, another Beast (man) from the earth, but he speaks like a dragon, and he exercises the power of the first Beast (Antichrist) – This is the unholy Trinity, Satan’s attempt to be like God, (Dragon, Antichrist, and False prophet)
+Wow, another Beast (a man) from the earth, like an evangelist, but he speaks like a dragon, and he exercises the power of the first Beast (Antichrist) – This is what we call the unholy Trinity – (Father, Son and Spirit) – Satan’s attempt to be like God, (Satan the Dragon, the Antichrist, the False prophet)

 Rev 20:10 – And the devil who deceived them was thrown into the lake of fire and brimstone, where the beast and the false prophet are also; and they will be tormented day and night forever and ever

 It all ties together with the rest of Endtimes prophecy.
 The lake of fire and brimstone is clearly a literal place, a place that someone can be thrown into.
-As to what this final Hell (Rev 20:14-15) looks like and whether or not it is pictured literally, we don’t know.
+As to what this final Hell (Rev 20:14-15) looks like and whether or not it is pictured literally in every detail, we don’t know.
 But, this is a perfect example of the way Endtimes prophecy works.
-God gives us a visual picture, to paint an image in the mind, and that image points to a literal reality or truth.
-Revelation has a purpose or objective.
+God gives us a visual picture to paint an image in the mind, and that image points to a literal reality or truth.
+Hell is real!

-On the Rapture page and the Church in Prophecy page we have made it clear that Christians will depart (be caught-up from) this earth just before the events of Revelation begin.
-(1 Thessalonians 4:16-17)
+On the Rapture page and the Church in Prophecy page we have made it clear that Christians will depart (be caught-up, snatched away) from this earth just before the events of Revelation (chapter 4 – the Tribulation) begin.
+(1 Thessalonians 4:16-17

 The Context

-Revelation 1 – Do not be afraid; I am the first and the last, 18and the living One; and I was dead, and behold, I am alive forevermore, and I have the keys of death and of Hades.
+Revelation 1 – The Revelation of Jesus Christ… Do not be afraid; I am the first and the last, 18and the living One; and I was dead, and behold, I am alive forevermore, and I have the keys of death and of Hades.
 19“Therefore write the things which you have seen, and the things which are, and the things which will take place after these things.

 The book of Revelation sets the high-level context in the first chapter.
 John is to write the following: